AstarNetwork/astar-docs/docs/learn/dapp-staking/index.md

 ## What is dApp Staking

-dApp Staking is Astar’s unique mechanism to financially incentivise developers who build decentralized applications (dApps).
+dApp Staking is Astar’s mechanism to financially incentivise developers who build decentralized applications (dApps).
 By engaging in dApp staking, developers can receive a basic income, which allows them to continue building and enhancing their dApps.
 Moreover, it allows to build a strong relationship between developers, stakers and users of dApps, where everyone is rewarded.

 dApp Staking is a mechanism that provides developers with a direct income stream from block inflation proportional to the community stake their dApp attracts.